PCBA Design: Five Tips to Clean Up Your Layout

 To avoid overlapping designators, it may be necessary to move silkscreen elements to eliminate this issue.
 Additionally, ensure that silkscreen elements do not cover solder pads or holes.
 Adding legend markings, such as company logos and part numbers, can help with product identification.

-During the design process, it is also important to consider the location of component outlines, as the silkscreen should be positioned outside of these boundaries to avoid overlap with the component body outlines.
+During the design process, it is also important to consider the location of component outlines, as the silkscreen should be positioned outside of component boundaries to avoid overlap with the component body outlines.

 Adjust Routing and Vias